ROCm/ROC_SHMEM/README.md

 initiative to provide GPU-centric networking accessible from within a kernel.
 RO_NET enables fine-grained GPU networking through a simple, OpenSHMEM-like interface that does not require ending a kernel.
-Intra-kernel networking greatly simplifies application code complexity as well as enabling more fine-grained communication/computation overlap than traditional host-driven networking.
+Intra-kernel networking simplifies application code complexity as well as enabling more fine-grained communication/computation overlap than traditional host-driven networking.

 The core of RO_NET's design consists of device- and host-side runtimes that are linked to the application.
 The GPU runtime forwards RO_NET networking